bramiozo/RexR/_hackathon2018/readme.md

 In particular this will say per layer which features are important, which for the miRNA and the protein data may be key for identifying the final pieces of the pathway puzzle.

+Point 4.
+Heuristics are for instance: RNA expression as weight for mutations, methylation as weight for RNA

+Point 5.
+Use known proto-oncogenes as starting point initially; BRAF, NRAS, NF1, Triple Wild-Type

 ## Correlations between different layers,